 make -j 4 update_bindings.
 The Python binding generation requires a lot of RAM; having 6GB or more available is recommended.

 - Optionally, run the test programs by typing

-- Optionally, generate documentation by typing
+- Optionally, generate the documentation (i.e., a local copy of this web site) by typing

 Install MacPorts and type:

 sudo port sync \; install omplIf you want to build OMPL from source, you can install just the OMPL dependencies like so:

 sudo port install `port -q info --depends ompl | sed 's/,//g'`